top of page

 3) PAIN RELIEF

-Dogs with moderate to severe pain may require additional pain relief which we will prescribe separately to the Cartrophen course.
+Dogs with moderate to severe pain may require additional pain relief, which we will prescribe separately to the Cartrophen course.
 Pain relief may be provided by:

 Anti-inflammatories: “CARPROFEN” tablets.
-We may prescribe these initially then ask you to gradually reduce the dose to the “lowest effective dose”.
+We may prescribe these initially, then ask you to gradually reduce the dose to the “lowest effective dose”.
 We prefer to see an increase in the frequency of Cartrophen boosters combined with the lowest effective dose of pharmaceuticals.

 As with all anti-inflammatory meds, tablets should be given with food.
-Carprofen is our drug of choice as we see very little, if any, gastrointestinal upset with the medication, especially with long term use.
+Carprofen is our drug of choice as we see very little, if any, gastrointestinal upset with the medication, especially with long-term use.

 4) MEDICINAL HERBS